kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "controller": "security",
   "action": "searchProfiles",
   "body": {
-    // A roles array containing a list of role IDs can be added "policies":  [
+    // A roles array containing a list of roleIds can be added "policies": [
-      "myrole",
+      "myRoleId",
       "admin"
     ]
   },